creimers/heic-to-jpg/README.md

 Essentially, this is just a wrapper around imagemagick's [`convert`](https://imagemagick.org/script/convert.php) cli.

+👉 ⚠️ Please note that [imagemagick](https://imagemagick.org/script/download.php) is a prerequisite for this to work.

 Motivation: When transfering images from an iPhone to a Mac via airdrop, they are being transfered as `HEIC`.
 Oftentime though, another format (such as `jpg`) is required to further make use of those images.

 ## installation